K-Phoen/k-phoen.github.io/_posts/til/2016-01-15-php-class-keyword.md

 layout:      post
 title:       PHP ::class keyword
 category:    til
+description: The `::class` keyword look like it can be used to assert that the generated FQCN will point to a valid class.
+Guess what: it cant.

 tldr: >
     The `::class` keyword also works on classes that does not exist.
 It will